Apricot-S/mjai-manue-go/README.md

 > [!NOTE]
 > The original project includes an older version written in Ruby and a newer version written in CoffeeScript.
 This project ports only the new version.

+## How It Works

+(TODO)

+The discard that minimizes this avgRank is selected.

+Decisions such as "whether to call or not" and "whether to declare Riichi or not" are also made in a similar method.

 ## Installation